GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Daniel T. Barry*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts